 Maria Taylor

 Maria Taylor is the first female full-time host of NBC Sports’ Football Night in America.
-A familiar face in households all over the world, Taylor has hosted many of the most-watched sports programming and events including NBA, NFL, College Basketball, College Football, Olympics, Paralympics, and the French Open.
-In addition to her hosting roles, Taylor is the executive producer of an eight-part documentary series on the history of the Black quarterback in the NFL, which will be the first of many impactful documentaries to be produced by her company.
-Taylor graduated from the University of Georgia with a Bachelor of Arts in Broadcast Journalism and a Master of Business Administration.
-As a broadcaster for many of the most prominent sporting events throughout the world, Maria Taylor has successively taken flight despite facing challenges on her journey.
-Reflecting on her personal experiences as a Black woman in sports media, Taylor guides us on how to navigate turbulence and pilot our own destinies.
+A familiar face in households all over the world, she has hosted many of the most-watched sports programming and events including NBA, NFL, College Basketball, College Football, Olympics, Paralympics, and the French Open.
+In addition to her hosting roles, Maria is the executive producer of an eight-part documentary series on the history of the Black quarterback in the NFL, which will be the first of many impactful documentaries to be produced by her company.
+She graduated with a Bachelor of Arts in Broadcast Journalism and a Master of Business Administration.
+As a broadcaster for many of the most prominent sporting events throughout the world, Maria has successively taken flight despite facing challenges on her journey.
+Reflecting on her personal experiences as a Black woman in sports media, she guides us on how to navigate turbulence and pilot our destinies.

 Jarryd Wallace

 Jarryd Wallace is a world record-holding sprinter and Tokyo 2020 Paralympic bronze medalist in the 200m dash.
 Off the track, he shares insights from his personal life and athletic journey to inspire audiences across the globe.
-Amidst his athletic success, Wallace graduated from the University of Georgia with a Bachelor’s degree in Communication Studies.
-Due to several surgical complications, Jarryd Wallace faced one of the greatest transitions in his life by making the tough decision to amputate his leg.
+Amidst his athletic success, Jarryd graduated with a Bachelor’s degree in Communication Studies.
+Due to several surgical complications, he faced one of the greatest transitions in his life by making the tough decision to amputate his leg.
 Now, as a professional athlete, he has come to realize that we can all better master our own controlled and uncontrolled transitions in life by focusing on one question: What is required of me?

 Jeremiah de Sesto

-Jeremiah de Sesto is currently completing a bachelor’s degree at the University of Georgia studying Management Information Systems, International Affairs, and International Business.
-De Sesto will continue his education at Harvard University where he will pursue a Master’s in Public Policy and a Juris Doctor.
-De Sesto’s experience as a first-generation Filipino American has shaped his perception of identity, diversity, and learning.
+Jeremiah de Sesto is currently studying Management Information Systems, International Affairs, and International Business.
+He will continue his education at Harvard University where he will pursue a Master’s in Public Policy and a Juris Doctor.
+Jeremiah’s experience as a first-generation Filipino American has shaped his perception of identity, diversity, and learning.
 He explores how this intersection has been meaningful to his life and the important role it plays in American society.
-In this talk, he explains how Ancora Imparo, “Yet, I am still learning,” is the key to true fulfilment, growth, and garnering a culture of respect.
+In this talk, he explains how Ancora Imparo, “Yet, I am still learning,” is the key to true fulfillment, growth, and garnering a culture of respect.

 Elle Dougherty

-With a lifelong passion for the ocean and its creatures, Elle Dougherty is completing a Bachelor’s degree in Fisheries and Wildlife Science as a pre-veterinary student at the University of Georgia.
-In addition to her studies, Dougherty interns with the Vermilion Sea Institute assisting with whale shark and microplastic research.
-Elle Dougherty creates a tide in our perceptions of the ocean’s predators by taking the audience on a journey through the wondrous world beneath the waves.
+With a lifelong passion for the ocean and its creatures, Elle Dougherty is completing a Bachelor’s degree in Fisheries and Wildlife Science as a pre-veterinary student.
+In addition to her studies, she interns with the Vermilion Sea Institute assisting with whale shark and microplastic research.
+Elle creates a tide in our perceptions of the ocean’s predators by taking the audience on a journey through the wondrous world beneath the waves.
 In this talk, she challenges our perceptions of elasmobranchs by exploring the deep history, unique adaptations, and necessary solutions to protect these oceanic predators.

 Calvin Rausch

-Calvin Rausch is studying International Affairs, Political Science, Public Administration and Policy, and Nonprofit Management at the University of Georgia.
-With a strong commitment to serve, Rausch governs two university-wide student-focused initiatives aimed at addressing food insecurity and professional readiness.
+Calvin Rausch is studying International Affairs, Political Science, Public Administration and Policy, and Nonprofit Management.
+With a strong commitment to serve, Calvin governs two university-wide student-focused initiatives aimed at addressing food insecurity and professional readiness.
 Service has become trendy, but as a result, those serving are often guilty of attempting to solve problems for the impacted people, not with them.
-With experience volunteering domestically and abroad, Rausch has learned that service without knowledge is vandalism, not value.
+With experience volunteering domestically and abroad, she has learned that service without knowledge is vandalism, not value.
 When serving feels easy, we are likely doing it wrong: we are likely failing to ask, listen, and respond to the root of the need.
-Here, Rausch reflects on her own personal experiences to advocate for informed altruism by asking questions first to put ourselves second.
+Here, she reflects on her own personal experiences to advocate for informed altruism by asking questions first to put ourselves second.